Chinese

 A commercial vessel's battery system is a long-term asset.
 Economic viability isn't determined by the purchase price.
 It's determined by the total cost across the full operating cycle.
 Three factors directly affect that number.

+System complexity.
 Large-format cells reduce connection point count, simplify wiring, and lower maintenance frequency.
 A simpler system generates lower repair and inspection costs over years of operation.

 From Consumer-Grade to Industrial-Grade: Architecture Defines Long-Term Performance

-We hope this article is useful for your commercial vessel power system planning.
 If you'd like to evaluate how LYP cells fit your specific vessel type, load requirements, and compliance needs, Winston Battery's technical team is available to help with a tailored architecture recommendation.

-You can also explore the full range of Winston Battery system-level solutions to see what's available for your application.
+You can also explore the full range of Winston Battery system-level solutions.

 Q1: What special requirements does a BMS have for high-voltage systems (96V and above)?

-Q2: How do the size and weight of large-format cells (700Ah / 1000Ah) affect vessel installation?
+Q2: How do large-format cells (700Ah / 1000Ah) affect vessel installation?

 Q3: What support can Winston Battery provide for classification society reviews?